-We have a zero-tolerance approach to bullying and any issues are logged on our Engage system.
-Many issues do however result from a lack of empathy and understanding of others and their needs.
-We work to better educate students and support this understanding.
-We have a strong Clinical team that includes a clinical and forensic psychologist as well as assistant clinical psychologists.
+We have a zero-tolerance approach to bullying and any issues are logged on our school pod system.
+Many issues do however result from a lack of empath and understanding of others and their needs.
+To better educate and support this understanding.

+We have a strong Clinical team that includes a clinical and forensic psychologist as well as an assistant clinical psychologist.
 This team supports the writing of 'Mind Works' sessions that enable students to address and understand a range of issues related to their diagnosis, self-esteem, resilience and anxiety.
-They support safety and welfare through linked work with the DSL's e.g. self- harm, and where appropriate liaise with outside agencies including CAMHs.
+They support safety and welfare through linked work with the DSL's e.g. self-harm, and where appropriate liaise with outside agencies including CAMHs.